trashpeabody/product-page/README.md

 ## Future Steps

-Add style components or sass for the style.
+Add mobile responsive version
-Add persistency to the cart.
+Add GraphQL server for accessing a list of products (and maybe a database) Add persistency to the cart.
-Add some more products and a product list page
+Add product list page